romland/itemLens/README.md

 language and vision models, object classification, OCR, background removal, segmentation.

 _This readme is very much a work in progress; it's currently not organized or complete at all._
+_Also: Quite a few of the more recent bits are written by an LLM acting as a sales person, which is very cringe.
+I will deal with it._

 ### How to use
 To add a product, grab your phone and take a picture, scan the QR-code on the container